 Drake Bay is a small coastal town with beautiful beaches.
 There are no ATMs here, but you will find supermarkets and restaurants.
 The sites we visited and the establishment where we stayed, Pacheco Tours & Cabins, accepted card payments.
 We paid for the tour in cash.
 We did a small hike to Cocalito beach from where we watched the sunset.
 Here the sea is a bit rough, so be very careful.
 We were alone…

 Video of Corcovado and Drake Bay (days 1 and 2)

 Then we leave you with a video of our first days in Costa Rica.
 You can subscribe here to our channel so you can see the whole play list of the trip.
 We have English subtitles in all the videos!

 Day 3, Uvita (Marino Ballena National Park) and Manuel Antonio National Park

 In the Marino Ballena National Park you can visit the famous Uvita beach shaped like a whale’s tail, as well as take a whale watching tour.
 If you want to see the formation of the whale’s tail and walk along it, remember to go at low tide.
 We rested like kings in Uvita paradise and ate delicious in a pizzeria called La Fogata.

 On the other hand, despite being a very touristy place, in our trip through Costa Rica we did not want to miss the Manuel Antonio National Park.
 Apparently one of the parks in the country where you will be able to see more species in a smaller space.
 We get to see poisonous frogs, toads, deer, white-faced or capuchin monkeys, lizards and sloths.
 The beaches here are dreamy and suitable for swimming, so pack your swimsuit!

-✔ To eat in Manuel Antonio we opted for the Falafel Bar.
+- Restaurants in Manuel Antonio.
+We opted for the Falafel Bar.
 We had read good comments and the truth is that we ate very well and cheaply.

 Video about Marino Ballena and Manuel Antonio (day 3)